 - Impaired function: social, occupational, educational.

-- Specific symptoms, at least 5 or the 9 symptoms below are present nearly on a daily basis:
+- Specific symptoms, at least 5 of the 9 symptoms below, are present nearly daily:

 - Depressed mood or irritable most of the day (feels sad or empty)